Car Insurance and Single-Car Crashes

 While it may seem strange, it is very common for insurance claims to be made against parents, siblings or friends.
 It may surprise most people to learn that most family members understand the need for this and are willing to cooperate in the claims process.

 Passengers have many types of insurance claims available to them.
 They may make claims for medical payment benefits, liability benefits, uninsured motorist benefits and underinsured motorist benefits, if available.
 In other words, they are treated like any other type of accident injury victim.

 Product Liability Claims and Single-Car Accidents

-A third type of claim that a driver may encounter is a products liability claim.
-A driver may have a claim for injuries where the crash was the result of a tire failure, break failure or gas pedal malfunction.
+The third type of claim that a driver may encounter is a products liability claim.
+A driver may have a claim for injuries where the crash was the result of a tire failure, brake failure or gas pedal malfunction.
 The only limitation on these types of claims is the necessity of the injuries being very severe to warrant the claim.
-Product liability claims are extremely expensive to pursue and, therefore, require a catastrophic personal injury claims before they can become cost effective.
-Retaining experts often costs $10,000 to $20,000 to determine the merits of the case.
+Product liability claims are extremely expensive to pursue and, therefore, require a catastrophic personal injury claim before they can become cost-effective.
+Retaining an expert often costs $10,000 to $20,000 to determine the merits of the case.
 Small injury cases make product liability claims infeasible.